On ne voit bien qu'avec le cœur, the original French |

 ['things'] |

-'With the heart' is a prepositional phrase identifying the heart as the 'instrument' of perception.
+Then we add avec le cœur 'with the heart', a prepositional phrase identifying the heart as the 'instrument' of perception.

 Subject |